Early Assurance Premedical Programs

 Sophomores (Class of 2015) may apply to the Middlebury Health Professions Committee (HPC) for consideration for the Geisel Dartmouth and Rochester early admissions programs.
 Students interested in Albany, University of Connecticut and SUNY schools should contact the health professions adviser.

 2012-2015 Application Details and Timeline

-1. There will be an information meeting for interested candidates in late October 2012.
-Please check EIA website or the Health Professions Newsletter Blog for details.
+1. There will be an information meeting for interested candidates on October 29, 2013 at 6:30 pm in Hillcrest 103.
+Please check CCI website or the Health Professions Newsletter for details.

-2. Dr. Susan Pepin and other representatives from Geisel Dartmouth Medical School will visit campus in November 2012 to talk to students who are interested in medical school in general, and Dartmouth in particular.
-Please check for details on the EIA website, or the Health Professions Newsletter Blog.
+2. Dr. Susan Pepin and other representatives from Geisel Dartmouth Medical School will visit campus in November 2013 to talk to students who are interested in medical school in general, and Dartmouth in particular.
+Please check for details on the CCI website, or the Health Professions Newsletter.

 4. It is expected that applicants will have completed one year of chemistry, one year of biology, and a calculus or stats course before the committee evaluation.

 5. A subcommittee of the Health Professions Committee will review the pool of applications and recommend up to five candidates to the full committee for evaluation by February 17, 2014.

 6. The HPC will endorse and advance applications to Geisel Dartmouth or Rochester that they determine to be outstanding.
 Applicants will be informed of the status of their applications between May 23 and June 13, 2014.